Sport in Finland: Ice hockey

 Teemu Selänne is the greatest Finnish goal scorer in history in the NHL's regular season.
 The Finnish discus audience has also voted him the all-time Finnish player.

 Ice hockey is the most popular sport in Finland.
 The Finnish main league Liiga has an attendance average of 4,850 people.
 Ice Hockey World Championships 2016 final Finland-Canada, 69% of Finnish people watched that game on TV MTV3-channel.
-The Finnish national team has won the World Championship four times, in 1995, 2011, 2019 and 2022 and is considered a member of the so-called "Big Six", the unofficial group of the six strongest men's ice hockey nations, along with Canada, Czechia, Russia, Sweden and the United States.
+The Finnish national team has won the World Championship five times, in 1995, 2011, 2019, 2022, 2026 and is considered a member of the so-called "Big Six", the unofficial group of the six strongest men's ice hockey nations, along with Canada, Czechia, Russia, Sweden and the United States.
 At the 2022 Winter Olympics, the Finnish hockey team won the Men's tournament Olympic gold for the first time.
 Some of the most notable Finnish players are Teemu Selänne, Jari Kurri, Jere Lehtinen, Teppo Numminen, Tuukka Rask and brothers Saku and Mikko Koivu.
 Finland has hosted the Men's Ice Hockey World Championships in 1965, 1974, 1982, 1991, 1997, 2003, 2022 and co-hosted 2012 - 2013 and 2023.